park-brian/portable-wamp/README.md

 # Launch a shell which has the composer binary in its path
 shell.bat

-# Create the Drupal website using composer under the web/ folder
+# Use composer to create a drupal website under the web/ folder
 rmdir web
 composer create-project drupal/recommended-project web

-# Since this creates a folder called web/web/ for the Drupal root, we should set this as the new DocumentRoot.
+# The recommended-project template creates the Drupal root under web/web/, so we should set this as the new DocumentRoot.
-# We can do this by uncommenting the following VirtualHost under environment\httpd\conf\extra\httpd-vhosts.conf
+# We can do this by uncommenting the following VirtualHost under environment/httpd/conf/extra/httpd-vhosts.conf
 # <VirtualHost *:80>
 #     DocumentRoot "../../web/web"
 #     <Directory "../../web/web">